“He/she struggles with same-sex attraction.”

 Come to think of it I still rarely hear it outside of the Church or Church folk.

 The people who say this about others are almost always Christians.

 They lazily attach the words to others without giving it a second thought.

 I often share with them, the fact that in my twenty years of ministering to people, the most profound “struggle” most LGBTQ people I’ve met ever have—is with the hatred, condemnation, rejection, and isolation they face from Christians—many their family members, close friends, and church community.
-The greatest inner conflict they often face is ultimately over whether to be an authentic orphan or a welcomed liar in the Church.
+The greatest inner conflict they often face when encountering the Church, is ultimately over whether to be an authentic orphan or a welcomed liar.
 They realize they can get inclusive love—but it will cost them their real voices.

 Whatever internal turmoil a man or woman experiences, it’s almost always about the reality of what they know their gender identity and sexual orientation would expose them to if it were known.
 That is to say, they aren’t so much struggling with their truest truth, but with the fear of what others might do to them if they ever dare live that truth fully.

 Many Christians use the phrase “struggling with same-sex attraction” as a self-fulfilling prophecy for the LGBTQ community.

 They speak these words, while simultaneously creating a culture that is openly hostile to them.